loculus-project/loculus/architecture_docs/10_quality_requirements.md

 ## Security

-* Integrity: Only submitters belonging to the respective group should be able to make changes on sequence data.
+* Integrity: Only submitters belonging to the respective group and superusers (i.e., curators) should be able to make changes on sequence data.

 ## Transparency